Christopher Evans (outlaw): Ceres

 Back in Mankato, his mother showed him a letter from the warden of the prison, telling him if he returned to carry out his sentence he would not be punished.
 He returned to the prison in May 1886.
 Following his release in January, he immediately returned to Mankato and married his childhood sweetheart.
 They had their first child in 1888.

 The following year a warrant was issued for George's arrest on the charge of counterfeiting.
 His co-conspirator was arrested and afterwards discharged, but George had left with his family to Chicago to avoid arrest.
 George found work for the Chicago Railroad and his wife gave birth to a daughter there in 1890.
 He quickly grew tired of the roaming railroad life, and returned to Mankato where he would start a home painting and decoration business.
 There, his infant daughter would die in the spring of 1891.
 Shortly afterwards, John would return home to Minnesota.

 Jacob Contant was George and John's father's name.
 Their father died in 1866 when he fell from a schoolhouse he was assisting in building, the same schoolhouse John and George would later attend.
 Their mother remarried a man named Mathias Sontag, the owner of the Sontag Hotel and a prominent citizen of Mankato.
 The young brothers were then adopted by their step-father and they took the name Sontag.
 When George got older and learned his real father's name, he changed his name back to Contant, whereas John decided to keep the name Sontag.

 As the season turned cold, John yearned for the warmth of the California sun and decided it was time to return to his fiancé in Visalia.
 The winters in Minnesota only allowed George to work part-time and he was short on cash.
 John asked George what he thought about coming with him to California, to meet the Evans family and find work.
 George thought it over after John had left, and eventually decided to temporarily leave his pregnant wife, child, and painting business.
 He and John arrived in Visalia that December.

 After spending several months with John and the Evans family that winter and spring, George took a trip to San Francisco to see a specialist that would help him with his poor eyesight.
 He then got a letter from his wife that she had given birth to a son, and he returned to Minnesota.

-Later that summer 1892, John sent another letter to George telling him that Evans had made some mining claims in the mountains with his close friend Clark Moore, and that George should come work with them.
+Later in the summer of 1892, John sent another letter to George telling him that Evans had made some mining claims in the mountains with his close friend Clark Moore, and that George should come work with them.
 George arrived that July and stayed with Chris at his mine in Sampson Flat, near the Kings River.
 On August 1, 1892, they both decided to make their way back to Visalia.